telecta/playbook/README.md

 International clients can pay via direct bank transfer, PayPal or Stripe.

-The process will start after the contract has been signed and the client has payed for the first iteration.
+The process will start after the contract has been signed and the client has payed for the first sprint.

 ## How We Operate

+### Scrum

+We use [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) as our main agile methodology.
+We belive that to operate as a mondern and efficient consultancy today you have to embrace change and constantly focus on improving products.

 ### The Workday